 I had more recently heard Joy and Jay interviewed on Bulletproof Radio and was so impressed with their knowledge of using superfoods and herbs in super-powered recipes.
 Joy was kind enough to send me a copy of their cookbook and I actually read it cover to cover, finding inspiration on each and every page.

 I’ll admit that many of the recipes need ingredients that I do not have, but I’m taking baby steps to incorporating some of the products they recommend.
 I love that there is a big section at the beginning of the book that describes the various superfoods in detail.
 And, of course, the book is made up entirely of recipes using those ingredients, including desserts, main dishes, smoothies, soups, baked goods, and beverages.

-Some of the recipes that I want to make in the future include coconut water kefir, Pumpkin CinnaBun Sweet Rolls, Sweet Potato Naan, and the JingSlinger Haute Chocolate.
 For now, the book inspired me to make my very first acai bowl (acai is purported to have anti-inflammatory properties).
 I adapted the recipe from the book using the ingredients I had, plus for some of my preferences (for example, all of the recipes in the book are sugar-free, but I can’t tolerate non-nutritive sweeteners, so I ended up using a little bit of maple syrup).
 I also left out all of the other optional ingredients because I didn’t have them on-hand, but they included items like rose water, and E3Live Blue Majik Powder.